nhsevidence/ld-devenv/README.md

 ##### Setup Git username and email

-Open a terminal in your guest VM and do the following:
+In the Ubuntu VM, open a terminal and do the following:

 - Set git username
     ```